vhcd/vhcd.github.io/_posts/2021-05-27-why-not-carla.md

 # Too early

 CARLA has not yet reached 1.0, so it's still under heavy development.
 As such, building on top of it would be a risky bet (and was even more back when we make our choice).
-We don't have much visibility of future decisions and impacts they'll have on the platform.
+We don't have much visibility on future decisions and impacts they'll have on the platform.
 We don't even know if CARLA will live on.

 Being in early stages also shows in term of overall maturity and quality.
 For example, CARLA's [OpenDRIVE](/opendrive) library is a lot less complete than [esmini](https://github.com/esmini/esmini)'s.
 Working with their assets also shows a lot of inconsistencies (they've recently renamed most assets, which obviously breaks a lot of things on depending projects).